semiologic/sem-author-image/readme.txt

     <?php the_author_image(); ?>

 Lastly, browse Users / Your Profile in the admin area, upload an image file, and you're done.

+= Help Me! =

+The [Semiologic forum](http://forum.semiologic.com) is the best place to report issues.
+Please note, however, that while community members and I do our best to answer all queries, we're assisting you on a voluntary basis.

+If you require more dedicated assistance, consider using [Semiologic Pro](http://www.getsemiologic.com).

 == Installation ==